Page reviewed: 22 October 2021 at 13:00

 Working from home

-When JU now resumes teaching on campus, it also means that the staff will return to working on campus when the operations allow this.
-The return must be done responsibly, and adjustments continue to be necessary to comply with recommendations and directives.
+However, the return to work on campus needs to be done responsibly, and adjustments may continue to be necessary to comply with recommendations and guidelines.

 Stay updated - external links